kaifresh/ExperimentJS/README.md

 # ExperimentJS

-Running behavioural experiments in your browser harnesses the internet to make them more accessible to participants, portable across computers/operating systems, and leverages the simplicity of HTML5 primitives (buttons, images, videos, etc) to build interfaces and stimuli.
+Running behavioural experiments in your browser harnesses the internet.
+This improves their accessibility to participants, portablility across devices/operating systems, and leverages the simplicity of HTML5 primitives (buttons, images, videos, etc) to build interfaces and stimuli.

 The problem is, writing experiments can be time consuming and small changes in your experimental design can result in big changes to your code.

 ExperimentJS solves this by providing a framework that greatly simplifies building and running experiments.
 ExperimentJS takes care of the small details in implementing experiments and lets you focus on the big picture, like working on stimulus design and experimental structure.

+***

 To run a basic experiment, all you need to do is: